chef-boneyard/chef-rfc/new/resource-actions.md

 - `allowed_actions`: defaults to all actions in the resource's provider class(es).
 - `default_action`: defaults to `allowed_actions.first`.

-### Provider

-Resources in LWRP actions will no longer report in output as nested actions (they will do the same thing as recipe actions).

 ## Copyright

 This work is in the public domain.
 In jurisdictions that do not allow for this,